SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

 This function returns the same values as the libm ``rint`` functions would, and handles error conditions in the same way.
 The rounding mode is described, not determined, by the rounding mode argument.
-The actual rounding mode is determined by the runtime floating-point environment.
+The actual rounding mode is determined by the runtime floating point environment.
 The rounding mode argument is only intended as information to the compiler.